MedAImage/BCD_Explainability_Analysis/README.md

         .
         └── CustomResNetBinary_seed_17143_copy_clahe_topHat5x5_K5.pth
 ```
-### Training models' with K-Fold cross validation
+### Training models with K-fold cross-validation

-The experiments reported in our work evaluate different model architectures as well as different data and training conditions using K-Fold cross-validation.
+The experiments reported in our work evaluate different model architectures as well as different data and training conditions using K-fold cross-validation.
 The trained models are available at this [link](https://unexes-my.sharepoint.com/:f:/g/personal/pilarb_unex_es/IgCqpDamD-eLS72AecX2B8hUARQbNI5aEcKYVoxqR2SXn6M?e=EVqQyc).

 To reproduce the experiments, you can run the script *run_trainings_kfold.py* for each type of lesion.
-The following arguments has to be specified:
+The following arguments must be specified:

 * --positive_classes: name of the lesion acting as the positive class.
-* --dataroot: path to the directory containing the images' folder (*outDat*).
+* --dataroot: path to the directory containing the image folder (*outDat*).
-* --data_split_path: path to the directory containing the K-Fold split.
+* --data_split_path: path to the directory containing the K-fold split.
 * --device: device used for training.

 The script trains a total of 625 models per lesion type, varying the backbone, training seed, data configuration, and dataset split.
 Each model's filename includes a suffix indicating the data configuration and the split number.
-The script can be modified to reduce the number of training runs and thus avoid an excessive number of executions.
+Depending on your hardware, this process may take several days or weeks.
+Consider downloading the trained models instead.
+In addition, you can modify the script to train a selected subset of configurations and thus avoid an excessive number of executions.

 ## Evaluation

 Once a model is trained, it can be evaluated using *get_model_metrics.py*.
-This script generates a report in JSON format contaning different metrics: standard evaluation metrics (precision, recall, F1-score, ...), explainability-aware versions of those metrics as well as metrics used to assess the fidelity and quality of the generated contribution maps.
+This script generates a report in JSON format containing different metrics: standard evaluation metrics (precision, recall, F1-score, ...), explainability-aware versions of those metrics, as well as metrics used to assess the fidelity and quality of the generated contribution maps.

 To run the script, you must specify the following arguments: